Shaaali/identity-apps/docs/guides/user-management/manage-users/user-profiles.md

 Depending on the organization's requirement, administrators can customize the list of user attributes visible in a user profile.

-Asgardeo provides different ways to manage user profiles such as the Asgardeo Console, MyAccount and SCIM2 APIs.
+User profiles can be managed using the Asgardeo Console or SCIM2 APIs.
+Users can also manage their own user profiles from the **My Account** app.

 This guide will give you an overview on how an administrator can manage the profiles of users.